twolfson/twolfson.com/articles/testing-with-other-services.md

   before(function makeRequestToServer (done) {
     var that = this;
     request({
-      // Inside your application, it should be configured to point
-      //   to an eight-track server when testing
       url: 'http://localhost:1337/'
     }, function handleRes (err, res, body) {
       // Save body and callback with error